 Therapy can be used on its own or alongside medication.
-If a person, working with their mental health provider, wishes to take medication in conjunction with or independent of therapy, they may see a psychiatrist or their general physician for medication management.
-For some concerns, a combination of medication and therapy is seen as one of the most effective routes of treatment.
-Everyone is unique, and it’s important to note that different treatment options will work best for different people.
+If a person working with their mental health provider wishes to take medication in conjunction with or independent of therapy, they may see a psychiatrist or their general physician for medication management.
+For some concerns, a combination of medication and therapy can be one of the most effective routes of treatment.
+Everyone is unique, and it’s important to note that different treatment options may be most effective for different people.
 Always consult with your doctor before you start, stop, or change a medication regimen.

-In individual therapy, a patient receives one-on-one counseling with their therapist to address the concern(s) that they’re seeing the provider for, whether that’s stress, depression, substance use disorder, or something else.
-It’s just you and your therapist or counselor in the room.
+In individual therapy, a patient usually receives one-on-one counseling with their therapist to address the concern(s) that they’re seeing the provider for, whether that’s stress, depression, substance use disorder, or something else.

-This is therapy that is conducted in a group setting.
-Typically, there will be 3-4 members or more that attend group on a regular basis.
-Group therapy creates a safe, judgement-free environment where people can share common experiences.
-They can draw strength from each other's successes and know they are not alone in what they are going through.
-Research shows that group therapy is highly effective for many concerns, exceeding expectations for issues including, but not limited to, various eating disorders, bipolar disorder, anxiety disorders, schizophrenia (and related disorders), major depressive disorder, substance use disorders, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and more.
+Research shows that group therapy can be highly effective for many concerns, exceeding expectations for issues including, but not limited to, various eating disorders, bipolar disorder, anxiety disorders, schizophrenia (and related disorders), major depressive disorder, substance use disorders, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and more.

-Couples therapy is mainly designed as a therapy modality for those who are in a relationship and may be going through some conflict or want to prevent problems from arising in the future.
-The focus in this type of therapy is improving communication between the members of a relationship and allowing them to see and understand things from different viewpoints.
-You can troubleshoot what is and isn’t working with your partner, share your feelings, and more.
-Various types of couples therapy are highly successful and can lead to better relationship outcomes (a higher likelihood of staying together, improved individual mental health, enhanced coping methods, etc.).
+Couples therapy is mainly designed as a therapy modality for those who are in a relationship and may be experiencing conflict or want to prevent problems from arising in the future.
+Various types of couples therapy can be highly successful and may lead to better relationship outcomes, such as a higher likelihood of staying together, improved individual mental health, and enhanced coping methods.

-Family therapy is a type of psychotherapy where, typically, multiple family members attend sessions together on a regular basis.
-There are a number of different approaches or techniques that can be used in family therapy, many of which are highly successful.
-It can help with family conflict, communication, understanding one another, personal mental health conditions, and more.
+Several different approaches can be used in family therapy, many of which are highly successful.
+This type of therapy can help with family conflict, communication, understanding one another, personal mental health conditions, and more.

-Sometimes, a person will see more than one therapist and may attend therapy in more than one format.
-For example, a person may go to individual therapy, where they work with a provider one on one, and see another therapist for family therapy with their family members.
-Therapy could be once a week, twice a week, once every two weeks, or of a different frequency, depending on a person’s needs.
-If applicable, a person can usually start seeing their therapist more or less often.
 For example, a person could see a therapist weekly for a period of time, then determine at a certain point that every other week would be a better fit.
-Alternatively, they could go through a patch where they have more to address or need extra support and start seeing a therapist more often.
+Alternatively, they could go through a patch where they have more to address or need extra support and decide to see their therapist more frequently.

-The techniques used in psychotherapy depend largely on what modality or approach a therapist uses and what you are there to work on.
-While there’s a wide array of psychotherapy methods, among the most popular or widely used are cognitive therapy, interpersonal therapy, behavioral therapy, and psychodynamic therapy.
+The techniques used in psychotherapy often depend largely on what modality or approach a therapist uses and what you are there to work on.
+While there can be a wide array of psychotherapy methods, among the most popular are cognitive therapy, interpersonal therapy, behavioral therapy, and psychodynamic therapy.

 Some popular psychotherapy techniques used by mental health professionals are:

 Roleplaying – Using this technique, the patient and therapist may act out future or past real-world scenarios as a way of working through various concerns.
-Therapeutic role-playing can be used for phobias, social anxiety, and a number of other mental health issues.
-The empty chair technique is a widely used role-play method.
+Therapeutic roleplaying can be used for phobias, social anxiety, and other mental health issues.
+The empty chair technique is often considered a widely used roleplay method.

-Behavioral experiments – These allow the patient to test their beliefs about themselves or things around them, get results, reflect on the outcome, and revisit their initial belief.
+Behavioral experiments – These are usually centered around gathering information to allow the patient to test their beliefs about themselves or things around them, get results, reflect on the outcome, and revisit their initial belief to assess its accuracy.

-Mindfulness activities – Mindfulness is used frequently in dialectical behavioral therapy and other therapeutic modalities.
-Breathing exercises, body scans, affirmations, radical acceptance, and meditation are all ways that a person might integrate mindfulness into their life.
+Mindfulness activities – Mindfulness can be used frequently in dialectical behavioral therapy (DBT) and other therapeutic modalities.
+Breathing exercises, body scanning, affirmations, radical acceptance, and meditation are all ways that a person might integrate mindfulness into their life.

-It is important to note that different techniques work for different people, even when it comes to working through the same concerns.
-While the above practices are used among psychotherapists often, there are so many activities and techniques that can be used in psychotherapy that it’s nearly impossible to identify them all.
-A successful treatment or care regime will often come about as a result of a combination of various techniques and factors, including the client-therapist relationship, a strong external support system of family and friends, the individual's personal goals and motivations, and so on.
+Different techniques may work for different people, even when it comes to working through similar concerns.
+While the above practices are often used among psychotherapists, there are so many activities and techniques that can be used in psychotherapy that it’s nearly impossible to identify them all.
+A successful treatment or care regime will often come about because of a combination of various techniques and factors, including the client-therapist relationship, a strong external support system of family and friends, the individual's personal goals and motivations, and so on.

 How Do You Know When It’s Time To Seek Treatment?

 You might be aware that you're going through a rough patch or coping with some difficulties.
-Some people know when they’re going through a tough time or could benefit from someone to talk to, but many do not end up receiving care.
-More often than not, we try to plow through our troubles by thinking everything will eventually get better.
-But not seeking help when you need it can have negative consequences.
-It’s important to understand that even smaller concerns in your life can snowball over time into something bigger or unmanageable.
-So, how can you tell when it’s time to seek professional help?
+Some people know when they’re going through a tough time or could benefit from someone to talk to, but many do not seek care.
+However, not seeking help when you need it can have negative consequences.
+It can be important to understand that even smaller concerns in your life can snowball over time into something bigger or even unmanageable.

-Some signs that psychotherapy could be advantageous to you include, but aren’t limited to:
+Some signs that psychotherapy could be advantageous to you can include, but aren’t limited to:

-Of course, these are only some reasons you might start psychotherapy.
-You can go to psychotherapy to talk about nearly anything.
-If there’s something that could make you more comfortable in a psychotherapy setting, such as an LGBTQIA+ affirming psychotherapist or a therapist with a specific area of expertise, it is very likely out there and is something you can ask about or look for when seeking a provider to work with.
+While these can be all common reasons to seek therapy, you can go to psychotherapy to talk about nearly anything.
+If there’s something that could make you more comfortable in a psychotherapy setting, such as a therapist with a specific area of expertise, it is something you may ask about or look for when seeking a provider to work with.

-Finding a psychotherapist to work with is the first step to starting psychotherapy.
-While insurance can help cover the cost, having health insurance isn’t a requirement to see a therapist.
+Finding a psychotherapist to work with is often the first step to starting psychotherapy.
+While insurance can help cover the cost, having health insurance may not always be a requirement to see a therapist.
 There may be low-income services available near you, including on-campus resources if you are a student.
 You can find a therapist by:

 Making an appointment with your medical doctor and requesting a referral to a mental health therapist.

 If you have insurance, calling your insurance company and asking who they cover near you.
-Some health insurance companies will also have a website that lets you search for therapists or counselors with various search filters, such as proximity to your zip code.
+Some health insurance companies will also have a website that lets you search for therapists or counselors with various search filters, such as proximity to your zip code or specific expertise.

 Using an online therapist directory or directly searching the web for a provider in your area.

-You can also sign up for an online therapy platform like BetterHelp, which allows you to match with and start seeing a psychotherapist quickly and easily.
-Many online therapy platforms offer affordable plans for psychotherapy and use various formats, like individual and couples therapy.
-At the end of the day, what matters most is that you find the care that works best for you.
+You could also sign up for an online therapy platform, which may allow you to match with and start seeing a psychotherapist quickly and easily.
+Many online therapy platforms offer affordable plans for psychotherapy, even without insurance, and use various formats, like individual and couples therapy.
+At the end of the day, what matters most may be finding the care that works best for you.

 Frequently Asked Questions (FAQ)

-There are a number of different approaches to psychotherapy, but among the most prominent are psychoanalysis, behavior therapy, cognitive therapy, humanistic therapy, and holistic therapy.
+There can be a number of different approaches to psychotherapy, but among the most prominent are typically psychoanalysis, behavior therapy, cognitive therapy, humanistic therapy, and holistic therapy.

 As far as therapy formats go, you may encounter individual, family, group, or couples therapy.
 For general types or approaches, most forms of psychotherapy exist under one of the following categories: psychodynamic therapy, humanistic therapy, cognitive or behavior therapy, and integrative therapy.

-A psychotherapist uses talk therapy to treat individuals for emotional issues, mental illness, mental health disorders, and mental health problems.
+A psychotherapist generally uses talk therapy to treat individuals for emotional issues, life challenges, mental health disorders, and mental health problems.
 Psychotherapists can be psychiatrists, psychologists, therapists, mental health counselors, or social workers.
-The treatment plan and number of sessions an individual is to attend with a psychotherapist depends on what the individual is looking to get out of the experience.
+The treatment plan and number of sessions an individual is to attend with a psychotherapist can depend on what the individual is looking to get out of the experience.

-There are many different types of psychotherapy some of which include cognitive behaviour therapy (CBT) and the different types of CBT, dialectical behaviour therapy (DBT), psychoanalysis, interpersonal psychotherapy, supportive psychotherapy, and acceptance and commitment therapy.
-The effectiveness of these types of psychotherapy depends on how open and honest you are with the therapist as well as the type of therapist you are seeing.
-For example, family therapists will be most effective for familial related issues rather than personal issues.
+There can be many different types of psychotherapy, including cognitive behavior therapy, dialectical behavior therapy, psychoanalysis, interpersonal psychotherapy, supportive psychotherapy, and acceptance and commitment therapy.
+The effectiveness of these types of psychotherapy may depend on how open and honest you are with the therapist as well as the type of therapist you are seeing.
+For example, family therapists will likely be more effective for familial issues than personal issues.

-Studies on long-term effects of this therapy have shown that it can be highly effective.
-Success rates found in research vary based on factors such as the type, the psychologist's skill level, and the population being treated.
+Studies on long-term effects of talk therapy have shown that it can be highly effective.
+Success rates found in research can vary based on factors such as the type of therapy, the psychologist's or therapist’s skill level, and the individual being treated.